 Researchers have proven that very short sprint intervals of intense cycling can yield impressive health and fitness benefits.
 This means it is possible to get fit in much less time than was previously thought.

-It fact, it has been shown that it is possible to get just as fit in 30 minutes a week as in two and a half hours per week!
+Itn fact, it has been shown that it is possible to get just as fit in 30 minutes a week as in two and a half hours per week!
 This breaks down to three 10-minute workouts, as compared to three 50-minute workouts.
-No, it’s not another crazy get fit fad, and you don’t have to buy anything – it’s simply more proof of the enormous health and cardiovascular benefits of sprint interval training (i.e. exercise sessions that include very short bursts of very intense effort).
+No, it’s not another crazy get fit fad, and you don’t have to buy anything – it’s simply more proof of the enormous health and cardiovascular benefits of HIT (High Intensity Training) (i.e. exercise sessions that include very short bursts of very intense effort).

 Scientists at McMaster University tested two groups of sedentary men.
 The first group did 3 cycling sessions per week of 50 minutes.
 This included 2 minutes to warm up, 45 minutes of moderate cycling, and 3 minutes of cool-down cycling.